PySimpleSQL/pysimplesql/README.md

 # PySimpleGUI™ layout code to create your own navigation buttons
-table='Fruit' # This is the table in the database that you want to navigate layout = [ ss.record(table,'name',name='Fruit Name'),  # PySimpleSQL.record() convenience function for easy record creation!
+table='Fruit' # This is the table in the database that you want to navigate layout = [ ss.record(table,'name',label='Fruit Name'),  # PySimpleSQL.record() convenience function for easy record creation!
 # Below we will create navigation buttons manually, naming the key so that the automatic event mapper will map the events
 [sg.Button('<<', key=f'Event.{table}.First', size=(1, 1)),
 sg.Button('<', key=f'Event.{table}.Previous', size=(1, 1)),